typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 val citiInfoTypedDS = TypedDataset.create(cityInfo)
 ```

-Here is how to join the population information to the apartment's dataset.
+Here is how to join the population information to the apartment's dataset:

 ```tut:book
 val withCityInfo = aptTypedDs.join(citiInfoTypedDS, aptTypedDs('city), citiInfoTypedDS('name))